-With the beginning of a new year, many people look to improve their health, wellbeing and spirituality in the hopes of finding healing, growth and purpose — and it’s natural to look for something to use or try out that may help things along.
+With the beginning of a new year, many people look to improve their health, well-being and spirituality in hopes of finding healing, growth and purpose — and it’s natural to look for something to use or try out that may help things along.
 For some, deciding to smudge (the cleansing of a person or space by burning plant material such as sage, palo santo, cedar, sweetgrass, etc) can seem like a positive step — but there are some things you should be mindful of before you start.

 Smudging is traditionally a very important and culturally significant ceremonial practice for many Indigenous People in North America.
 Although burning medicinal and cleansing plants can be found in other cultures around the world and throughout history, the type of smudging bundles or kits that are now widely available for non-Natives to buy is a copy of Indigenous North American sacred smoke.

-Brands that create this type of pre-packaged spirituality are financially benefitting from something that is sacred to Native Americans who, up until the 1978 American Indian Religious Freedom Act, had no recognized legal protections in the U.S. to practice their traditional religion.
+Brands that create this type of pre-packaged spirituality are financially benefitting from something that’s sacred to Native Americans who, up until the 1978 American Indian Religious Freedom Act, had no recognized legal protections in the U.S. to practice their traditional religion.
 Native Americans have been reclaiming their culture, rights and religious freedom from the eradication that colonialism sought to impose on their Indigeneity ever since this land was stolen from them.
 Any non-Native company or individual that sells/uses smudging, without being educated about or sharing its origins and spiritual relevance continues to subvert the rights and stewardship of those who protect it.

 For many of us, our relatives were forbidden to practice any part of our culture, and that includes burning white sage.
 Traditions were lost and therefore could not be passed down to the next generation.
 The cultural traditions that did survive only did so because they were practiced and passed down in secret.
 Native Americans were beaten and/or jailed if they were caught doing things like burning sage … | Dakota Fahrenkrug — Smudge and the Cultural Appropriation Issue